michaelpeterswa/ratelimit-demo/README.md

 # ratelimit-demo
-performant rate limiter demo using the sliding window algorithim with a redis backing
+performant rate limiter demo using the sliding window algorithim with a redis/keydb backing

 ## running the demo
 ```bash